 All right, stay right there.

-Uh more deep state coverage.
+More deep state coverage.

-Uh it's gonna be very real in the days and weeks ahead now.
+It's going to be very real in the days and weeks ahead now.

-We're we're getting much closer every second.
+We're getting much closer every second.

-But as we continue, John Solomon and Greg Jarrett with us.
+And as we continue, John Solomon and Greg Jarrett with us.

 John.

-I'm hearing mid-September to early October is a time frame for the inspector general report.
+I'm hearing mid-September to early October is a timeframe for the Inspector General report.

-And one of the questions that could determine when they go public with findings will be do they impanel a grand jury and seek any criminal uh indictments, and that often can change the arc of when an indictment or when an announcement about findings is also out there.
+And one of the questions that could determine when they go public with findings will be, do they impanel a grand jury and seek any criminal indictments?

-And so I think it's more fluent on Durham and um uh but I think uh the IG is somewhere in that mid-September to early October time frame, just like Lindsey Graham said yesterday.
+But I think the IG is somewhere in that mid-September to early October timeframe, just like Lindsey Graham said yesterday.

 Greg.